gcallah/BookReviews/goodspeed.md

 policies adopted in response to it.
-It is as though G is trying to refute a theory that holds that the worst forest fires are often due to inadequate brush management by citing that one time a volcano erupted and set massive amounts of forest on fire.
+It is as though G is trying to refute a theory that holds that the worst forest fires are often due to inadequate brush management by citing that one time a volcano erupted and set massive amounts of forest ablaze.

 This repeats the pattern we saw with ABC earlier: G gives the reader a quick summary of what he believes a theory says.
 Then he picks some outcome that *he* claims should result if the theory were true.
 When he doesn't find that outcome, he argues that the theory is therefore probably false.
 With ABC, the tests he chose were actually irrelevant to the theory.
-My knowledge of the recent literature on creative destruction is inadequate to allow me to judge if the same is true in this case.
+My knowledge of the recent literature on creative destruction theory is inadequate to allow me to judge if the same is true in this case.
 But it would be interesting to hear from the advocates of the theory if they believe he has adequately tested their ideas.